fatizch/tryton/modules/event_email/doc/en/features.rst

 - **Event-triggered emails**: Configure emails to be sent when certain events are happening in the application.
-It is possible to configure the sender, recipients, subject and body of the email.
+It is possible to configure the sender, recipients, subject, the body of the email and finally, the attachment model.

 - **Context base body**: A simple syntax can be used in the body to access the fields of the object that triggered the event to customize the email